hellarcore/electrum-hellar-server/HOWTO.md

 ### Step 9.
 Configure Electrum Dash server

-Electrum Dash reads a config file (/etc/electrum-dash.conf) when starting up.
-This file includes the database setup, dashd RPC setup, and a few other options.
+Electrum Dash reads a config file (/etc/electrum-hellar.conf) when starting up.
+This file includes the database setup, hellard RPC setup, and a few other options.

-The "configure" script listed above will create a config file at /etc/electrum-dash.conf which you can edit to modify the settings.
+The "configure" script listed above will create a config file at /etc/electrum-hellar.conf which you can edit to modify the settings.

 Go through the config options and set them to your liking.